NuevoFoundation/workshops/content/english/linux-basics/activity-4.md

 translationKey: "linux-basics-activity-4"
 ---

-Take some notes. practice mkdir, touch, and vim

 While we work, as a cybersecurity engineer, it is important to take a lot of notes and screenshots.
 These are helpful for future reference and might be needed by the police when trying to understand what crimes might have happened.
 Let's step up our workspace!